CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Project

-The The Client grants certain Project support staff members the authority to post publicly accessible content.
-These individuals must complete Project system security training before being granted access to the Project and before they can post publicly accessible content within the The Project.
+The Client Full Name grants certain Project support staff members the authority to post publicly accessible content.
+These individuals must complete Project system security training before being granted access to the Project and before they can post publicly accessible content within the Project Full Name.
 Furthermore, each authorized individual must follow the procedures delineated within the “Using Drupal” Instruction to ensure they are following a verifiable procedure throughout the entire process.
 This covers the Project Discussion Lists administration areas, Project Quarterly Reporting and training tools, and Drupal Content Management systems.
 Public content is only edited via the Drupal Content Management System.
 All other content is only viewable by Project system users and protected by hardened access controls.

 #### b